Nicolas Jaar: Early life

 Jaar was born in New York to Chilean parents Evelyne Meynard, a dancer, and Alfredo Jaar, an artist and architect.
-His mother is ethnically French, while his father has Dutch and Palestinian ancestry; the surname Jaar is said to originate in Bethlehem.
+His mother is ethnically French, while his father has Dutch and Palestinian ancestry; the surname Jaar is reported to originate from the Palestinian city of Bethlehem.
 After his parents' separation, Jaar moved with his mother to Santiago at the age of three, where he lived until moving back to New York at the age of nine when his parents reconciled.
 Jaar attended the Lycée Français de New York.

 Jaar matriculated at Brown University in 2008; he graduated from Brown in 2012 with a degree in comparative literature.

 Career

 2007–2011: Beginnings and debut album

 In 2007, Jaar met Gadi Mizrahi and Zev Eisenberg who ran the legendary "Marcy" parties in Brooklyn, New York.
 After hearing his early works, Mizrahi suggested 17 year-old Jaar put a 4/4 kick drum underneath his largely experimental compositions.
 This was Jaar's first foray into dance music, documented in his first release on Mizrahi's label Wolf + Lamb, entitled The Student.
-Mizrahi said of Jaar: "Back then everything D.J.'s were playing was 128 beats per minute.
-The stuff he was doing was almost half that speed."Jaar spent the next 4 years in the NY underground dance scene creating rough, hip hop influenced house music, releasing such singles as "Love You Gotta Lose Again" and "Don't Believe the Hype".
+Mizrahi said of Jaar:

+Back then everything D.J.'s were playing was 128 beats per minute.
+The stuff he was doing was almost half that speed.

+Jaar spent the next four years in the NY underground dance scene creating rough, hip hop influenced house music, releasing such singles as "Love You Gotta Lose Again" and "Don't Believe the Hype".
 During this time, Jaar made two songs featuring his vocals in Spanish, "Mi Mujer" and "El Bandido", which he did not originally intend to release as they were made as jokes to make his mother laugh and dance.
 However, he later chose to release them in 2010 in response to noticing a trend of non-Latin DJs sampling Latin American music without compensation.

 He released his debut album, Space Is Only Noise, in January 2011 to critical acclaim and four stars from The Guardian.
 It was ranked #1 album of the year by Resident Advisor, Mixmag, and Crack Mag.
 Jaar toured the album with his future bandmate Dave Harrington (later of Darkside) and Will Epstein, and was later voted #1 Live Act on Resident Advisor for the three years he toured the record.